Xingyi-li-Vince/VI_PointConv/README.md

 This repository contains the official implementation of [The Devils in the Point Clouds: Studying the Robustness of Point Cloud Convolutions](https://arxiv.org/abs/2101.07832) in PyTorch.

+It is tested under CUDA 10.2, and PyTorch 1.6.
+The hardware is a single V100 GPU for the ScanNet experiment.

 ## A. Environment Setup

 1. Use Anaconda